 My husband of 45 years recently died after a lengthy illness and the other day I received a call from a debt collector.
 The caller said that my husband owed almost a thousand dollars in unpaid telephone charges.
 I was unaware of this bill and told him I was not going to pay it.
-He said that because I live in Idaho, I do not have a choice.
+He said that because I live in Idaho, I don't have a choice.
 I have to pay it because Idaho is a community property state.
 Is this true?

 Yes.
-While death is as certain as taxes, it does not wipe out debts, especially if you live in a community property state, such as Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin (community property law also applies in Alaska in certain circumstances).
+While death is as certain as taxes, it doesn't wipe out debts, especially if you live in a community property state, such as Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin (community property law also applies in Alaska in certain circumstances).
 In these states, a husband and wife are responsible for the debts of the other.
 This includes debts that remain after death and means that a surviving husband or wife is responsible for paying back the bills of a spouse even after that spouse dies.

 Most people leave unfinished business when they die.
 Not only must their property be distributed or disposed of, someone must pay their outstanding bills, as well.
 The person who makes these decisions is the executor.
 The executor is responsible for putting the affairs of the deceased person (decedent) in order, including paying off the decedent's creditors.